-Car Collections: The Greenstone Prototype/Sample Collections
+Car Collections: A Greenstone Sample

 Return to Main Page

-After selecting any "collection", you can further search for documents, photos or webpages using the full-text search window or a preset "browser" to display the content based on manually-set categories (metadata), such as "Title" or "Description".
+After selecting any "collection", you can further search for documents, photos or webpages using the full-text search window or a preset "browser" to display the content based on manually-set categories (meta-tags), such as "Title" or "Description".

 Put in the DVD and you should see this screen:

 You can choose any of the three "collections".
 If you choose the Frazer Nash logo, this will appear:

 From this screen, you can do a full-text Search or browse the Titles, Descriptions or Subjects categories.
 If you make the pull-down choice "car.location, car.model, (etc) in the "Search in" box, you will see this: